 How do I test for radon?

-At Inspect Tally, your Tallahassee Home Inspector, we use continuous radon monitors which utilize a pulse ionized chamber to test your home’s levels.
+At Inspect Tally, your Tallahassee Home Inspector, we use continuous radon monitors (CRM) as our radon testing device of choice.
+These CRMs utilize a pulse ionized chamber to test your home’s levels.
 This data is uploaded and reviewed by the staff of a national radon company, Radalink, out of Atlanta.
 We merely place and pick up the monitor following the best practices outlined by the EPA.
 This device measures and produces results in picocuries per liter of air or pCi/L. The ions are created from the alpha radiation and these ions then are detected by the electrometer.
 These detectors are typically deployed for a minimum of 48 hours.
 The monitors are active devices that continuously measure and record the amount of radon and its decay products in the air.
 These devices are also specifically designed to deter and detect test interference by a third party, which ensures you a more reliable result.

 What is the “acceptable” level of radon in the air?